khanna7/BARS/transmission_model/outputs.md

   * 1: on PrEP
 * time of prep initiation: the timestep when the person went on PrEP.
 If never on PrEP, then -1.
 * time of prep cessation: the timestep when the person went off of PrEP.
 If never went of PrEP then -1.
+* diagnosis status: whether or not the person has been diagnosed.
+  * 0: undiagnosed
+  * 1: diagnosed